traveltime-dev/internship-task/README.md

 ### Main requirements:
 * Submit your solution that we could access it via link, we strongly recommend doing it via GitHub repository
 * Cover all edge cases and make sure that your solution works correctly
-* Describe how to run your program with a cli command which takes regions and locations as input parameters.
-Example: **./your-cli-cmd --regions=regions.json --locations=locations.json --output=results.json**
+* Describe how to run your program in terminal.
+Pass region and location files as input parameters.
+Example: **scala your-app --regions=regions.json --locations=locations.json --output=results.json**
-* Create a README which explains how to run your program.
+* Create a README which explains how to compile and run your program.

 ### Optional requirements: